pacoweb/extraSqlScriptAs/README.md

 * Script Table as DELETE to clipboard
 * Script Table as SELECT
 * Script Table as SELECT to clipboard
+* Script Stored procedure as DROP AND CREATE
+* Script Stored procedure as DROP AND CREATE to clipboard

 ## Features